Adam Dutkiewicz: Stage presence

-Jesse Leach has stated about Dutkiewicz's stage attire: "That's his sort of middle finger to everybody, to all the people who act very tough and think metal has to be doom and gloom and trying to be a cool or tough guy, that's his punk rock way."
+Talking about Dutkiewicz's stage attire, Jesse Leach stated, "That's his sort of middle finger to everybody, to all the people who act very tough and think metal has to be doom and gloom and trying to be a cool or tough guy, that's his punk rock way."

+Due to Dutkiewicz and his fellow bandmates efforts they took home the award for best live band at the 2014 Metal Hammer Golden God awards.

 Personal life

+Dutkiewicz resides in San Diego, California, he stated he fell in love with the city’s beaches and hiking trails while producing a record in the area.
 Dutkiewicz used to be straight edge.

-On February 10, 2015, Dutkiewicz was a contestant on the CBS game show The Price Is Right where he won $51,832 in prizes including a 2015 Honda Fit, a 2015 Nissan Frontier, a small trailer, and a trip to Borrego Springs.
+On February 10, 2015, Dutkiewicz was a contestant on the CBS game show The Price Is Right, where he won $51,832 in prizes, including a 2015 Honda Fit, a 2015 Nissan Frontier, a small trailer, and a trip to Borrego Springs.

+Awards and nominations

+Under Dutkiewicz production work KillSwitch Engage album The End of Heartache won best won best album at the 2004 Metal Hammer Golden Gods Awards.
+The title track also gained the band their first Grammy nomination for best metal performance at the 47th Annual Grammy Awards.
+Since then the group have garnered two more Grammy Nominations in the same category for “In Due Time” (2014) and “Unleashed” (2020) Killswitch Engage has also won 3 Boston Music Awards and their 2006 album As Day Light Dies was nominated for album of the year in 2007.
+In 2009 their second self titled record won best international album at that years Bandit Rock Awards.
+Their albums Disarm the Descent and Incarnate were both nominated for metal album of the year at the Loudwire Music Awards.
+In 2012 Alive or Just Breathing was inducted into the Decibel Hall of Fame.